Reviews of Tidal Wave (1973) and related work

 In the year of his triumph with Keep Your Hands Off Eizouken!
 (2020), Yūasa made this derivative low-budget re-re-adaptation of Komatsu’s 1973 novel.
 Like his Devilman: Crybaby (2018), it’s got rap, rape threats, a wild cultic party, grating apocalyptic anguish, hard drugs and bizarre violence, in this case including one scene of a decrepit morphinist hero shooting people with a bow and arrow off a spinning handicap scooter.

 That may sound funny, but there is almost no comic relief or supernatural fantasy in this production.
 Instead, there is plenty of crappy spectacle.
 An open shelter somehow catches fire and almost everyone in it is killed, inexplicably failing to walk out.
 On day two after the biggest earthquakes, survivors are attacked by a wild boar, as if boars could find nothing to scavenge at that point.
 One character in the weirdly depopulated apocalyptic landscape steps on a civilian’s perfectly intact high-explosive land mine, presumably an illegal extreme rarity.
-Nuclear power plants apparently have Chernobyl-style meltdowns, leading to radioactive rain.
+Nuclear power plants have Chernobyl-style meltdowns, leading to radioactive rain, instead of shutting down safely like the modern reactors (5 and 6) did at Fukushima.
 An invisible, immediately lethal cloud of gas blankets a valley.
 A barge full of Japanese racists explodes, again for no apparent reason.
-I think this stuff was meant to seem plausible.
-Granted, it’s not as dumb as the out-of-control machinery in A Wind Named Amnesia (1990).
+I think this stuff was all meant to seem plausible.
+Granted, it’s not as dumb as the out-of-control machinery in A Wind Named Amnesia (1990), but it isn’t plausible.